 1) report the status of the proceeding to the GNSO Council and GNSO Council leadership; and

-2) facilitate the dispute resolution in consultation with the WG leadership and GNSO Council leadership.
+2) facilitate the disagreement resolution in consultation with the WG leadership and GNSO Council leadership.

 Regarding status reporting, the Council liaison should inform the full GNSO Council of a Section 3.7 complaint when it is filed.
 While a Section 3.7 complaint should not stop the ongoing work in a PDP (as it is often related to behavior issues), the complaint will likely have an impact on the overall status and condition of the WG.
 As the manager of GNSO PDPs, the Council should be made aware of a Section 3.7 complaint at the earliest opportunity, and the GNSO Council liaison should consider the potential effect of the complaint when assessing the timeline and work plan of the PDP in collaboration with the WG leadership and support staff (see details about the process in Improvements #11, #12 and #16).

 Nevertheless, the GNSO Council may not need to know the full extent of the complaint.
-The GNSO Council liaison should provide written records to the GNSO Council leadership first, giving a modicum of privacy in the hope of resolving the dispute at the WG leadership level.
+The GNSO Council liaison should provide written records to the GNSO Council leadership first, giving a modicum of privacy in the hope of resolving the disagreement at the WG leadership level.

-Liaisons’ facilitation role becomes especially important when a member/members of the WG leadership is a party involved in the dispute, or when the WG leaders are unable to arrive at an agreed approach for handling the complaint.
+Liaisons’ facilitation role becomes especially important when a member/members of the WG leadership is a party involved in the disagreement, or when the WG leaders are unable to arrive at an agreed approach for handling the complaint.
 Under those circumstances, the GNSO Council liaison should step in and be appointed to handle the relevant Section 3.7 proceeding.

 3.1.3 Complaint Committee